badiba/raytracer-795/README.md

 Another passion of mine with this project is to increase the performance.
 This was not the case before since the most complex scenes were being rendered in just a few seconds.
 However, now we have multisampling and it increases the render time significantly.
 Due to this, finding a way to decrease the render time is crucial and it is very fullfilling when I am successful.

 Yet another passion of mine is to play with the images.
 I wanted to make a stray comet.
-The tail is actually a golden sphere.
-It has an absurd motion blur though.
+I used two spheres to make it.
+One for the head, other for the tail.
+Tail has an absurd motion blur though.
 I hope you like it.

 ![Sc](/assets/hw3-conclusion.jpg)